The Teach For India Fellowship: Why and How

 • We attract professionals pivoting from corporate jobs (who want to #DoMore than a 9-5 job) or other social sector professionals looking to work at the grassroots.
 These include professionals from Aditya Birla, Citibank, Axis Bank, Deloitte, E&Y, Salesforce, TCS, Zensar, Amazon, Infosys, ICICI, Make A Difference, etc.

-• Some are entrepreneurs keen to grow their leadership skills and explore the grassroots of India through the medium of the Fellowship.
+• Some are entrepreneurs keen to grow their leadership skills and explore India's grassroots through the Fellowship.

-• Age diversity - Our Fellows range from the age of 22 to 55.
-It is never too late or too early to begin creating social impact and driving sustainable change in the world, no matter what stage of life you are at.
+• Age diversity - Our Fellows range from 22 to 64.
+No matter what stage of life you are at, it is never too late or too early to begin creating social impact and driving sustainable change in the world.

-• Regional diversity - Our Fellows come from all over the country, and we have some foreign nationals of Indian origin too.
-We have Fellows from varied cultural backgrounds.
+• Regional diversity - Our Fellows come from all over the country, and some foreign nationals of Indian origin too.
+This composition makes each cohort culturally diverse.

 Leadership Development, Training and Readiness

-At Teach For India, we believe in imparting a holistic education that enables children to excel academically and gain a holistic education rooted in children's personal growth.
-Students (and Fellows) are encouraged and empowered to explore their growth, enable others around them, and constantly strive to positively impact the community around them.
+At Teach For India, we believe in imparting a holistic education that enables children to excel academically and gain a holistic education rooted in a child's personal growth.
+Students (and Fellows) are encouraged and empowered to explore their growth, enable others around them, and constantly strive to impact the community around them positively.

 We believe that teaching is leadership.
-For our Fellows and Students to be leaders, we focus on building skills and mindsets through our Leadership Development Journey (LDJ).
+To help our Fellows and Students become leaders, we focus on building skills and mindsets through our Leadership Development Journey (LDJ).

 Is it mandatory to have prior teaching experience in order to apply for the Fellowship?